Where To Stay In Busan | Best Areas And Hotels (2025)

 If you’re a foodie Jung-gu will satisfy your cravings, there is Jagalchi fish market, Gukje Market, street food on BIFF Square and of course countless restaurants it’s an incredible location to get to know Korea through its food!

-• Taste the fresh catches at Jagalchi Fish Market
+• Taste the fresh fish at Jagalchi Fish Market

 • Shop and eat on Nampo-dong